 We all want the sales.
 That’s why we have a business in the first place right?
 Business comes from traffic.
 All we have to do is generate that traffic.
-Direct sales seems the obvious approach.
+Direct sales seem the obvious approach.
 But that doesn’t really give your audience a reason to visit your site.

-Blogging is what generates traffic for your site.
+Blogging is what generates traffic to your site.
 Your clients need to have a reason to return to your site, they also need to know why they should hire you beside you stating that “you’re the best”.
 If you can show your knowledge base that is much more effective.

-You don’t have to write a post everyday.
+You don’t have to write a post every day.
 Even an infrequent post here and there will help boost your traffic and your business.
 It’s easy to create blog posts and you can schedule them once you write them so they are posted during a prime time, that you might be busy doing other things.

 The more content you have on your site the better your SEO (search engine optimization).
-You get a chance to be a little more human, your audience gets a chance to have a better connection with you, and your traffic increases.
+You get a chance to be a little more human, your audience gets a chance to have a better connection with you and your traffic increases.
 What’s not to love?

 Blogging is content marketing.
 Your business needs a blog to succeed.
 Below are the top reasons why.

 Even if you don’t have a large audience you should still be blogging.
-It’s hard to write if you feel like you are talking to yourself (of if you are like me, you just keep doing it because you already talk to yourself *wink*).
+It’s hard to write if you feel like you are talking to yourself (or if you are like me, you just keep doing it because you already talk to yourself *wink*).
 Your audience will never get larger if you don’t blog.
 Someday, there will be someone there to read your content.
 Promise.
 The live readers may not be there yet, but the non-live readers are.

 Blogging helps your site in terms of SEO.
 This works even more if you create content that people want to link to because they found it so informative and helpful.
 Here’s how it helps.
 Blogging adds pages to your site.
-More pages means there are more internal links pointing to the homepage of your site.
+More pages mean there are more internal links pointing to the homepage of your site.